vow95/blockchain/README.md

 # Blockchain-In-Python

-Implementation Of BlockChain In Python From Scratch With Your Own CrytoCurrency Like BITCOIN or Something
+Implementation Of BlockChain In Python From Scratch With Your Own blcokchian using Assets like NFT

 Build With The Help Of Python And Flask